 - Seafood, especially shellfish.
 The form of arsenic in seafood is not considered to be a health concern.

 - Rice and foods with rice-based ingredients, such as some hot and cold cereals, some infant formulas, and rice cakes.
 Rice plants can take up arsenic from water or soil.

 - Hijiki seaweed (short, black, noodle-like seaweed).

-- Some drinking water sources, such as in some places in the Central Valley and Southern California.
+- Drinking water sources in some places, such as parts of the Central Valley and some areas in Southern California.

 - Some pressure-treated wood used in outdoor structures, such as decks and playground equipment.
 Arsenic-treated wood was phased out in 2004.

 - Cigarette and other tobacco smoke.